-Real-time payments processing is one of the fastest-moving developments in the financial industry.
-Consumers and businesses want streamlined ways of moving money.
-Providing real-time payment capabilities can help your financial institution retain customers and remain competitive.
+Real-time payments processing was one of the fastest-moving developments in the financial industry and has become the new-normal for payments.
+Consumers and businesses demanded streamlined ways of moving money and information.
+Providing real-time payment capabilities is a key requirement for your financial institution to retain customers and remain competitive.

-With faster payments comes risk at a quicker pace.
-Financial institutions rely on accurate and complete data monitoring in near real time to minimize fraud risk exposure and improve regulatory reporting.
+With instant payments comes risk at a quicker pace.
+Financial institutions can rely on accurate and complete data monitoring in real time to minimize fraud risk exposure, improve Anti-Money Laundering/Combating the Financing of Terrorism detection and enhance regulatory reporting.

 The Customer Journey

-Financial institutions like yours can use current and emerging technologies to engage customers upstream and downstream from the point of payment to leverage all related data and automate and increase straight-through processing.
-Then, using capabilities such as artificial intelligence and machine learning, they can interpret the data to make intelligent decisions.
+Financial institutions can use current and emerging technologies to engage customers upstream and downstream from the point of payment to leverage all related data and increase straight-through processing.
+Then, using capabilities such as artificial intelligence and machine learning, a financial institution can help interpret the data to make intelligent decisions.

 Underlying Infrastructure and Technology